 WebControlTM allows up to 8 different email notifications to be send from the PLC program.
 Please note the port can be any number, but WebControl current hardware cannot support SSL enabled email.
 Certain email servers like Gmail requires use SSL enabled email client.
-WebControl does not support that.
+WebControl 8 does not support that.
 However, WebControl does allow sending email out from port other than 25.
-Most local ISP provides the non-SSL email server on port other than 25, for example, Yahoo email using port 587.
-Please contact your local ISP first to find out how to sending out non-SSL encrypted email.
-For example, Yahoo email can be used:
+Most ISP provides the non-SSL email server for its own customers, on specified port, for example gmx provide on port 587.
+Please contact your local ISP first to find out how to sending out non-SSL email.
+For example, GMX email can be used:

-'''

-SMTP Host = mail.gmx.net Port 587

-username = your-GMX-email-account,

-password = your password used

-From field = Your gmx mail
+SMTP Host = mail.gmx.net Port 587 username = your-GMX-email-account, password = your password used From field = Your gmx mail

-'''

-From firmware 3.02.16, user can specify different email address for different email notification.
+From firmware 3.02.16 and newer firmware, user can specify different email address for different email notification.
 So that different email can be send to different person for a different event.